Last Updated on March 6, 2026

 - Perpetual Succession: It continues to exist perpetually even after the death, bankruptcy or resignation of any of its members.

-These organisations can be termed not-for-profit organisations that take care of welfare and philanthropy, and private companies focus primarily on work that brings about profit.
-The primary difference between these two categories of organisations is their objective, compliance with regulations or any other policy adopted regarding profit management.
+These organisations can be termed not-for-profit organisations that focus on welfare and philanthropy, whereas private companies primarily pursue profit-making activities.
+The primary difference between these two categories of organisations is their objective: compliance with regulations or other policies adopted regarding profit management.
 In Indian law, a clear-cut distinction is laid down between a private company and a Section 8 company.
 All fall under a distinct category of functions and regulations as encompassed by the Companies Act of 2013.
 Some specific differences are:-

 1. Definitions

 A Section 8 company is a not-for-profit company registered under the Companies Act 2013, whose activities are devoted to charitable purposes or whose activities are for the promotion of social welfare, religion, arts, commerce, education, research, science, sports and environment.
-Instead of distributing dividends to the shareholders, these companies reinvest their earnings for carrying on their objective.
+Instead of distributing dividends to the shareholders, these companies reinvest their earnings to carry on their objective.

 Section 2(68) of the Companies Act, 2013 defines a private company to be a company which has a minimum paid-up share capital as may be prescribed and which by its articles of association restricts the right to transfer shares, except for One Person Company, it caps its members at two hundred and prohibits any public offer to subscribe to the securities of the company.